-\begin{exe} Classical summary--based \textsc{abc} employs~distances among a finite set of summaries $f_1, \ldots, f_K$ \citep[e.g.,][]{drovandi2022comparison}.~Interestingly, these distances can be recovered as a special case of \textsc{mmd} with suitably--defined kernel and, hence, are guaranteed to belong to the \textsc{ips} class.
-In particular, for a pre--selected vector of summaries $f(x)=[f_1(x), \ldots, f_K(x)] \in \mathcal{H}=\mathbb{R}^K$ equipped with the standard Euclidean norm $\|f(x)\|_{\mathcal{H}}^2 = \left< f(x),f(x)\right> = f^2_1(x)+ \cdots +f^2_K(x)$, one can define the kernel $k(x,x')=\left< f(x),f(x')\right>$ to obtain classical summary–based \textsc{abc} recasted within the~\textsc{mmd} framework.
-As a result, popular kernels, such as the Gaussian one, relying on~infinite feature maps can be interpreted as infinite dimensional versions of summary--based \textsc{abc}. \end{exe}
+\begin{example} Classical summary-based \textsc{abc} employs distances among a finite set of summaries $f_1, \ldots, f_K$ \citep[e.g.,][]{drovandi2022comparison}.
+Interestingly, these distances can be recovered as a special case of \textsc{mmd} with suitably-defined kernel and, hence, are guaranteed to belong to the \textsc{ips} class.
+In particular, for a pre-selected vector of summaries $f(x)=[f_1(x), \ldots, f_K(x)] \in \mathcal{H}=\mathbb{R}^K$ equipped with the standard Euclidean norm $\|f(x)\|_{\mathcal{H}}^2 = \left< f(x),f(x)\right> = f^2_1(x)+ \cdots +f^2_K(x)$, one can define the kernel $k(x,x')=\left< f(x),f(x')\right>$ to obtain classical summary-based \textsc{abc} recasted within the \textsc{mmd} framework.
+As a result, popular kernels, such as the Gaussian one, relying on an infinite dimensional feature space can be interpreted as a limiting version of summary-based \textsc{abc}. \end{example}